Las Vegas Strip Nevada, USA Travel Guide

 High-end, celebrity chef restaurants, themed dining, international fine dining.
 Emphasis on grand experiences and renowned culinary names.

-More diverse, authentic, and often more affordable culinary landscape.
+More diverse, authentic, and frequently more budget-friendly culinary landscape.
 Ethnic restaurants, local eateries, and non-chain establishments cater to residents.

 High-quality prime cuts like ribeye, filet mignon, and New York strip, often dry-aged.
 Classic sides like creamed spinach.